Spiritual Guide, Teacher

 I am not the compass.
 I simply offer language that may help you read your own.

-Psychic means "of the soul."
 Our human experience is a curriculum designed for the evolution of awareness — and this path is ultimately about stripping away the false layers of separation.
 The journey from fragmentation to wholeness.
 The dissolution of the illusion that we were ever isolated to begin with.
-Here are some helpful roadmaps home.
+What follows are roadmaps for that return.

 "Angels can fly because they can take themselves lightly."